PaddlePaddle/PaddleNLP/README_en.md

 ## News 📢

 * **2024.06.27 [PaddleNLP v3.0 Beta](https://github.com/PaddlePaddle/PaddleNLP/releases/tag/v3.0.0-beta0)**：Embrace large models and experience a complete upgrade.
-With a unified large model toolchain, we achieve full-process access to domestically produced computing chips.
+With a unified large model suite, we achieve full-process access to domestically produced computing chips.
 We fully support industrial-level application processes for large models, such as PaddlePaddle's 4D parallel configuration, efficient fine-tuning strategies, efficient alignment algorithms, and high-performance reasoning.
 Our developed RsLoRA+ algorithm, full checkpoint storage mechanism Unified Checkpoint, and generalized support for FastFNN and FusedQKV all contribute to the training and inference of large models.
 We continuously support updates to mainstream models for providing efficient solutions.

 * **2024.04.24 [PaddleNLP v2.8](https://github.com/PaddlePaddle/PaddleNLP/releases/tag/v2.8.0)**：Our self-developed RsLoRA+ algorithm with extreme convergence significantly improves the convergence speed and training effectiveness of PEFT training.
 By introducing high-performance generation acceleration into the RLHF PPO algorithm, we have broken through the generation speed bottleneck in PPO training, achieving a significant lead in PPO training performance.
 We generally support multiple large model training performance optimization methods such as FastFFN and FusedQKV, making large model training faster and more stable.

 * **2024.01.04 [PaddleNLP v2.7](https://github.com/PaddlePaddle/PaddleNLP/releases/tag/v2.7.0)**: The LLM experience is fully upgraded, and the tool chain LLM entrance is unified.
 Unify the implementation code of pre-training, fine-tuning, compression, inference and deployment to the `PaddleNLP/llm` directory.
-The new [LLM Toolchain Documentation](https://paddlenlp.readthedocs.io/zh/latest/llm/pretraining/index.html) provides one-stop guidance for users from getting started with LLM to business deployment and launch.
+The new [LLM Suite Documentation](https://paddlenlp.readthedocs.io/zh/latest/llm/pretraining/index.html) provides one-stop guidance for users from getting started with LLM to business deployment and launch.
 The full breakpoint storage mechanism Unified Checkpoint greatly improves the versatility of LLM storage.
 Efficient fine-tuning upgrade supports the simultaneous use of efficient fine-tuning + LoRA, and supports QLoRA and other algorithms.

-* **2023.08.15 [PaddleNLP v2.6](https://github.com/PaddlePaddle/PaddleNLP/releases/tag/v2.6.0)**: Release [Full-process LLM toolchain](./llm) , covering all aspects of pre-training, fine-tuning, compression, inference and deployment, providing users with end-to-end LLM solutions and one-stop development experience; built-in [4D parallel distributed Trainer](./docs/trainer.md ), [Efficient fine-tuning algorithm LoRA/Prefix Tuning](./llm/README.md#2-%E7%B2%BE%E8%B0%83), [Self-developed INT8/INT4 quantization algorithm](./llm/README.md#4-%E9%87%8F%E5%8C%96), etc.; fully supports [LLaMA 1/2](./llm/config/llama), [BLOOM](./llm/config/bloom), [ChatGLM 1/2](./llm/config/chatglm), [OPT](./llm/config/opt) and other mainstream LLMs.
+* **2023.08.15 [PaddleNLP v2.6](https://github.com/PaddlePaddle/PaddleNLP/releases/tag/v2.6.0)**: Release [Full-process LLM suite](./llm) , covering all aspects of pre-training, fine-tuning, compression, inference and deployment, providing users with end-to-end LLM solutions and one-stop development experience; built-in [4D parallel distributed Trainer](./docs/trainer.md ), [Efficient fine-tuning algorithm LoRA/Prefix Tuning](./llm/README.md#2-%E7%B2%BE%E8%B0%83), [Self-developed INT8/INT4 quantization algorithm](./llm/README.md#4-%E9%87%8F%E5%8C%96), etc.; fully supports [LLaMA 1/2](./llm/config/llama), [BLOOM](./llm/config/bloom), [ChatGLM 1/2](./llm/config/chatglm), [OPT](./llm/config/opt) and other mainstream LLMs.

 ## Features